-Since November 2014, Yorkshire Water Developer Services has been tracking performance on the services we provide to customers, developers and self lay organisations as part of the Water UK Levels of Service.
+Since November 2014, Yorkshire Water Developer Services has been tracking performance on the services we provide to customers through service quality management, developers and self lay organisations as part of the Water UK Levels of Service.
 This data has enabled us to develop an improvement plan which we will implement to drive a significant increase in the levels of compliance, thus improving the service to Yorkshire Water customers.

 The levels of service which we have been measured against were chosen as they cover the vast majority of services provided to customers, developers and self lay organisations by companies’ Developer Services departments.
 Consultation took place with key stakeholders such as Defra, the industry regulator Ofwat, HBF (Home Builders Federation, HBA (House Builders Association), and self lay organisations prior to commencement of monitoring.